Cat Vomiting: What’s Occasional, What’s Serious, and When to Call the Vet

 Can stress cause vomiting?

 Yes, stress can contribute to stomach upset.
-But stress should not be the default explanation for repeated vomiting.
+But stress should not be your default explanation for repeated vomiting.

 Should I switch foods right away?

 Not immediately.
-Sudden food changes can worsen vomiting.
+Sudden food changes can make things worse.

 Is it okay if my cat vomits hairballs?